ahusan/ahusan.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Push the built app for production from the `build` folder to github-pages.\
+It correctly bundles React in production mode and optimizes the build for the best performance.
+And it will be live on [production](https://ahusan.github.io)

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**